 Event template: Here you select the event template.

-Individual template: Here you can overwrite the standard template.
+Module template: Here you can overwrite the module template.

 Image size: Here you can specify the desired image size.